satishjasthi/IkeaProductClassification/README.md

 validation data has atleast 40 samples per each class

 ## Training a multi-class classifier
+### Why ResNext_50?
+- In general ResNet based architectures are found to generalise better on custom datasets.
+- ResNext based architecture has a higher model capacity at parameter cost almost equivalent to ResNet based equivalent architecture

+### Model specifications
 - ResNext_50(R50) pretrained is used as a classifier.
 - For transfer learning, the ImageNet specific FC layer of the R50 is removed and replaced with the following layers